-Similar to Alternative 1, follow-on NEPA or CEQA analysis would be required (depending on who acquires the site) for any proposed redevelopment plans presented by a future developer and would further address potential traffic impacts.
-As part of this documentation, trips generated by the new development would be considered and compared to the existing CHFB to determine if there are net new trips or a reduction in trips.
-If there are net new trips generated under this scenario, the roadway segments and intersections along with pedestrian and bicycle facilities within the study area would be analyzed to determine if any significant impacts occur.
+Similar to Alternative 1, follow-on NEPA or CEQA analysis may be required (depending on who acquires the site) for any proposed redevelopment plans presented by a future developer, to include further consideration of potential traffic impacts.
+As part of this documentation, trips generated by the new development may be considered and compared to the existing CHFB to determine if there are net new trips or a reduction in trips.
+If there are net new trips generated under this scenario, the roadway segments and intersections along with pedestrian and bicycle facilities within the study area may be analyzed to determine if any significant impacts occur.